clips/clinspell/demo/README.md

 	-output 		path to write corrections to
-	-pathtofrequencies 	path to json file containing corpus frequencies for noisy channel ranking model -pathtomodel 		path to .bin file of trained fastText model -pathtovectors 		path to .vec file of trained fastText model
+	-pathtofrequencies 	path to json file containing corpus frequencies for noisy channel ranking model -pathtomodel 		path to .bin file of trained fastText model

 The following arguments are optional (default values between square brackets):
 	-model 		whether to use the context-sensitive (1) or noisy channel (0) ranking model [1]